Russian-Doom/russian-doom/COMPILING.md

 If you want to build Windows XP compatible executables, you need to install `v141_xp` toolset.
 In the GUI installer it can be easily found on the "Individual components" tab by typing "XP" in the search field.
-Or you can run following command after installing base components:
+Or you can run the following command after installing base components:
 ```shell
 "C:\Program Files (x86)\Microsoft Visual Studio\Installer\vs_installer" modify \
     --installPath "<path to install>" \